Our gross revenue of DKK 13,613 million was 4.1 per cent lower compared to DKK 14,189 million in 2019.

 Looking to the future

-In 2020, the outbreak of the COVID-19 virus has spread through the global community resulting in an uncertain outlook for the world economy 2020.
-The financial impact of the COVID-19 virus for Ramboll cannot be reliably measured at this time, however, it is expected to have a negative impact on our operations.
-We expect to only see moderate growth or even decline in activities in several markets and a decline in EBITA margin compared to 2019.
-Our key focus is to continue adapting our activity to the general economic conditions and to continue consolidating and integrating our business.
-We will also focus on integrating our acquisitions, OBG and Web structures, and prepare the integration of Henning Larsen Architects through the launch of our new market business unit covering architecture and planning services.
+In 2020, the outbreak of the COVID-19 virus spread through the global community, resulting in an uncertain outlook for the world economy.
+The financial impact for Ramboll is difficult to measure at this time.
+However, it is expected to have a negative impact on our operations also in 2021.
+We expect to only see moderate growth or even decline in activities in some markets.
+We expect both our operating profit before goodwill, brand and customer amortisation (EBITA) and the EBITA margin to slightly improve compared to 2020.